salrashid123/gce_metadata_server/README.md

 Note `wait-for-change` value is not supported currently so while you can poll for etag changes, you cannot listen and hold.

+Finally, since the etag is just a hash of the node, if you change a value then back again, the same etag will get returned for that node.

 ### Static environment variables